30 Mar 2022

 Welcome to the Science Department at Bexley Grammar School.

 Scientific exploration has formed and continues to shape the way in which we view the world.
 Identifying the underpinning principles of the biological, chemical and physical world has allowed humans to invent and create technologies that have changed the face of the planet.
 The modern world is increasingly technologically complex and thus the need for sound understanding of such principles has never been in more demand.
-At Bexley Grammar School we aim to equip the citizens of the future with the knowledge and skills to make informed decisions and the scientists of the future with the skills and knowledge that will enable them to contribute to the advancement and benefit of humanity.

 We enhance our provision for Science, Technology, Engineering and Mathematics (STEM) through partnerships with the Princes Teaching Institute, The Royal Institution, The Royal Society, other institutions and universities.